saiddas/Minesweeper/README.md

 So here it is, Minesweeper.java!

-**Note** You can directly run the game if you have java installed and don't a .If not, please first install Java.
+**Note** You can directly run the game from terminal if you have java installed and don't want to download an IDE.
+If you don't have java, kindly install it first.
 All you have to do after installing is to compile and run.
 You can do these by typing in the terminal:
 1. `javac -d bin src/mineSweeperGame/*.java`
 2. `java -cp bin mineSweeperGame.MineSweeper`